-Distribution Bringing the freshest
+Distribution

-food to market
+Bringing the freshest food to market

 Providing the freshest seafood to markets is in Maruha Nichiro's DNA.
-Our distribution channels comprise a massive amount of storage, and our procurement network includes 13 group companies managing fresh and frozen products imported from around the globe.
+Our distribution channels comprise a massive amount of storage, and our procurement network includes 13 group companies managing fresh and frozen globe.
 At the same time, our seamless distribution system ensures the highest quality product is delivered quickly and economically from source to market in temperature-controlled conditions.